-The third section is about the one-flesh union and its implications for chastity, adultery, polygamy, divorce, remarriage.
-Egalitarianism has made people and misunderstand the one-flesh union, the Biblical definition of adultery, and polygamy; which has made people misinterpret Jesus' statements about divorce and remarriage; which has resulted in untold amounts of suffering over the centuries.
-A recurring theme of this book is that modern, egalitarian Bible teachers will bear the responsibility for the harm they do by letting their culture determine their interpretation of the Bible, instead of letting the Bible determine their evaluation of their culture.
+This booklet is about the one-flesh union and its implications for chastity, adultery, polygamy, divorce, and remarriage.
+Our modern egalitarian culture has caused people to misunderstand the Biblical definition of adultery and Jesus' teaching about divorce and remarriage; which has resulted in untold amounts of suffering over the centuries.
+Most modern Bible teachers let their culture determine their interpretation of the Bible, instead of letting the Bible determine their evaluation of our culture.